We can all name some common mental disorders. For instance, depression, anxiety, OCD are just a few. But what about rare mental disorders?

 Ever wanted to cut off part of your body?
 No, me neither.
 But those with apotemnophilia have a pathological desire to amputate a healthy limb such as a leg or arm.

 Known as ‘body integrity identity disorder’, sufferers are driven to remove parts of their bodies.
 The desire can be so strong that some sufferers actually attempt to remove or irreparably damage their own limbs so that surgery is necessary.

-This is one of those very rare mental disorders, but nonetheless, it is extremely troubling for those who suffer from it.
+This is one of those very rare and weird mental disorders, but nonetheless, it is extremely troubling for those who suffer from it.
 People with Boanthropy are convinced that they are cows.
 They will mimic a cow’s actions, such as eating grass and walking on all fours.
 They will mix with cows in fields but have no idea why or what they are doing.